Keeping the Fulbright Finland Foundation Updated

 Remember to notify the Fulbright Finland Foundation in case you are

-- Traveling outside Finland
+- traveling outside Finland,

-- Moving or your contact information changes
+- moving or your contact information changes or

-Keep you program coordinator also updated if you have any problems or questions during your stay in Finland.
+Keep your program coordinator also updated if you have any problems or questions during your stay in Finland.
 When you are in contact with IIE/IREX, remember to cc your program coordinator in the email.

 Traveling During Your Fulbright Term

-According to the IIE Terms and Conditions, “as a general rule, grantees are permitted a cumulative total of 14 days of personal travel within and outside of the host country, excluding weekends, national and/or religious holidays in the host country, and depending on the host country policies.
+According to the IIE Terms and Conditions, “grantees are permitted a cumulative total of 14 days of personal travel within and outside of the host country, excluding weekends, national and/or religious holidays in the host country, and depending on the host country policies.
 The Fulbright Commission in the host country may permit more than 14 days of personal travel.
 The grantee must obtain prior approval for all personal travel from the Fulbright Commission, which may consult with ECA before granting approval”.

-- Contact your Fulbright Finland Foundation program coordinator well before traveling to inform them about your travel details and to find out whether the travel has any effect on your grant.
+- Contact your Fulbright Finland Foundation program coordinator well before traveling abroad to inform them about your travel details and to find out whether the travel has any effect on your grant.
 According to the IIE Terms and Conditions "the grantee must obtain prior approval for all travel from the Fulbright Commission, which may consult with ECA before granting approval".
 FDAT program participants will additionally need to consult IIE before any travel out of the country.